LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- this also means adding #ifndef RTAPI around 'CleanAndRemoveTmpDir' call in 'classicladder_free_all'

 Calc.c:
---- added period to ClassicLadder_RefreshAllSections function:   InfosGene->GeneralParams.PeriodicRefreshMilliSecs=period/ 1000000;
+---removed and moved period calculation to module_hal.c
---- changed inputCountrol pin of old timers to be always true so it behaves as previous old timers. check out-CalcTypeTimer() Calc.h:
+--- changed inputCountrol pin of old timers to be always true so it behaves as previous old timers. check out-CalcTypeTimer()
---- added period to ClassicLadder_RefreshAllSections function prototype

 classicladder.c:
 --- changed extensively.
 Removed most of initialization code besides what was added for HAL.